colemanimhoff/fundamentals/react-redux/README.md

 ## Rendering Elements

-Elements are the smalled building blocks of React apps.
-Unlike brower DOM elements, React elements are plain objects and are cheap to create.
+Elements are the small building blocks of React apps.
+Unlike regular DOM elements, React elements are plain objects and are cheap to create.
 React DOM takes care of updating the DOM to match the React elements.

 ### Rendering an element to the DOM